pytest-dev/pytest-selenium/docs/installing.rst

 Requirements
 ------------

-pytest-selenium will work with Python >=3.6 and 2.7.
+pytest-selenium will work with Python >=3.6.

 Install pytest-selenium
 -----------------------